At the Immigrant's Table

 I developed this recipe for two very different Passover celebrations.
 One, replete with kid-friendly dishes and children's laughter but seemingly devoid of joy.
 The other, geared toward adults, was filled with various dishes but little in the way of healthy desserts.

 This simple gluten free no-bake chocolate dessert is healthy, raw and vegan.
-It is full of flavor with roasted hazelnuts, and a filling of unsweetened dark chocolate and luscious cashews.
+It is full of flavor with roasted hazelnuts, and a filling of unsweetened dark chocolate and luscious cashews, like my healthy dark chocolate tart and no-bake chocolate pistachio cake.
 The base contains sweet Medjool dates and dessicated coconut for a crunchy cookie base.
-The result is a cross between a cookie and a cheesecake, with tons of rich chocolate and nutty flavor.
+The result is a cross between a cookie and a cheesecake.

 Passover #1